clojure-lsp/lsp4clj/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/com.github.clojure-lsp/lsp4clj.svg)](https://clojars.org/com.github.clojure-lsp/lsp4clj)

-Currently lsp4clj is just a wrapper for [jsonrpc4clj](https://github.com/clojure-lsp/jsonrpc4clj) adding some LSP schemas, for more details how to use it check that lib.
+Currently lsp4clj is just a wrapper for [jsonrpc4clj](https://github.com/clojure-lsp/jsonrpc4clj) adding some LSP schemas in `lsp4clj.coercer`, for more details how to use it check that lib.

 ## Known lsp4clj users